davekinkead/spatialised-prisoners-dilemma/simulation.coffee.md

 ## Simulation Code

 First, let's define some aspects of a Prisoner's Dilemma.
-A PD is a two (or more) player symmertic non-cooperative non-zero sum game that has payoffers for each player based on the behaviour of other players.
+A PD is a two (or more) player symmertic non-cooperative non-zero sum game that has payoffs for each player based on the behaviour of other players.
 We will create a generic function that returns a tuple representing conditional player outcomes.

 		prisoners_dilemma = (player1, player2) ->